Ayushtiw5/devconnect/README.md

 ---

-## ✨ Core Features
+##Core Features

-- 🔑 **Secure Authentication**: Encrypted password storage (Bcrypt) and Google Single Sign-On.
+-**Secure Authentication**: Encrypted password storage (Bcrypt) and Google Single Sign-On.
-- 📬 **Live Feed**: A dynamic, scrollable feed of the latest developer community activities.
+-**Live Feed**: A dynamic, scrollable feed of the latest developer community activities.
-- 🛠️ **Skill-Based Discovery**: Advanced filtering to find developers with matching interests or expertise.
+-**Skill-Based Discovery**: Advanced filtering to find developers with matching interests or expertise.
-- 🖼️ **Image Support**: Integrated image handling for customizable profiles and posts.
+-**Image Support**: Integrated image handling for customizable profiles and posts.
-- 📱 **Fully Responsive**: A "mobile-first" philosophy ensuring a great experience on any device.
+-**Fully Responsive**: A "mobile-first" philosophy ensuring a great experience on any device.
-- 🚀 **Production Ready**: Optimized for speed, security, and developer-friendly maintenance.
+-**Production Ready**: Optimized for speed, security, and developer-friendly maintenance.

 ---

-## 🚀 Local Development
+##Local Development

 ### Installation